n-engine/image-format-converter/README.md

-Image Format Converter is a easy to use image format converter.
+**Image Format Converter** (libifc) is an library for converting image format to another format.
-39 Format actually exist and can be converted from one to another one.
+_39_ Format actually exist and can be converted from one to another one.

 Its portable and easy to add to your project.